mohalkarushikesh/AI-ML-Engineer-Notes/Python-for-Data-Science-and-Machine-Learning-Bootcamp/Neural Nets & Deep Learning/Deteriorated information.md

 As a result, deteriorated information may become misleading, incomplete, or invalid for decision-making or analysis.

-if the information is less accurate how then it is useful over time ?
+**Question** : if the information is less accurate how then it is useful over time ?

 Excellent question—and you're absolutely right to challenge that.